abocchieri/abocchieri.github.io/publications.md

 - Chubb, K. L., Robert, S., Sousa-Silva, C., & al. (2024).
   Data availability and requirements relevant for the Ariel space mission and other exoplanet atmosphere applications. _RAS Techniques and Instruments (RASTI)_. ([doi.org](https://doi.org/10.1093/rasti/rzae039))

-- Mugnai, L. V., Pascale, E., **Bocchieri, A.**, & al. (2023).
-  ExoSim 2.0: the new Exoplanet Observation Simulator applied to the Ariel space mission. _Accepted by the Experimental Astronomy journal_

 - Jaziri, A. Y., Pluriel, W., **Bocchieri, A.**, & al. (2023).
   ARES VI: Viability of one-dimensional retrieval models for transmission spectroscopy characterization of exo-atmospheres in the era of JWST and Ariel. _The Astronomy & Astrophysics journal_. ([doi.org](ttps://doi.org/10.1051/0004-6361/202347379))